AdobeDocs/workfront.en/help/classic/workfront-integrations-and-apps/use-workfront-with-jira/configure-workfront-for-jira.md

    With this configuration, every time a Workfront user creates an item that matches the specified triggers, a new issue is created in Jira.

-## Configure field synchronization between Jira and Workfront Items
+## Configure field synchronization between Jira and Workfront Items {#configure-field-synchronization-between-jira-and-workfront-items}

 As the Jira administrator, you can define what fields should automatically synchronize on items that are linked between Workfront and Jira.
 Certain fields can synchronize from the Workfront to the Jira item, and others synchronize from Jira to Workfront.&nbsp;